Creating and editing workflows

 Note

-If you have some experience in integrating Customer's Canvas into your site, you will interact with UI Framework JS library.
-To know more, read the What is UI Framework?
+If you have some experience in integrating Customer's Canvas into your site, then you have already interacted with workflows and the UI Framework JS library.
+To learn more, read the What is UI Framework article.

-In this article, you'll know, how to create and manipulate workflow files in Customer's Canvas.
-Then, consider a workflow editor.
+In this article, you'll learn how to create and manipulate workflow files in Customer's Canvas and consider a workflow editor.

 Creating a workflow file

-In Customer's Canvas, you can work with your products using two approaches: The Product Information Management and Product Specification.
-Read the correspondent sections: Product Information Management and Product specifications to know more about each approach.
+In Customer's Canvas, you can work with your products using two approaches: The Product Information Management and Product Specifications.
+Read the corresponding sections: PIM Module and Product specifications to learn more about each approach.

 If you want to add the PIM module or Product Specification in your tenant, contact our support team.

-According to the approach you have, let's consider how to work with workflows.
+According to the approach you use, let's consider how to work with workflows.
 These descriptions are divided into two paragraphs for the PIM module and Product Specification.

 Managing workflows for the PIM module